wickettlab/courses/basic_methods/phylogenetics_exercises.md

 Primulaceae so that it follows the work you did in the Structural Botany section of this course.
-Detailed instructions aren’t provided here because you should simply follow the steps from the examples above - so just scroll up for details about running andy of the analyses below!
+Detailed instructions aren’t provided here because you should simply follow the steps from the examples above - so just scroll up for details about running any of the analyses below!
 Don’t forget that you can contact me any time at
 (<a href="mailto:norman.wickett@univie.ac.at">norman.wickett@univie.ac.at</a>).
 I am happy to set up a time to meet in my office to help you if you are